-Wellington Management Company, LLP is a financial advisor firm headquartered in Boston, Massachusetts that manages $965 billion in client assets.
+Wellington Management Company, LLP is a financial advisory firm headquartered in Boston, Massachusetts.
 The firm’s client base is quite wide-ranging, including individuals, investment funds, retirement plans, businesses, insurance companies and more.

 This is a fee-only firm, meaning it earns income exclusively from the fees that its clients pay.
 This differentiates it from a fee-based firm, which can also earn compensation from commission-based sources like insurance sales or security transactions.

 Wellington Management Company Background

 Wellington Management Company was founded way back in 1928.
 Although Boston is its home, the firm does business around the U.S. and the world, acting as an advisor for clients in more than 50 countries.
 The firm is owned by many partners, none of whom hold more than 5% of the firm’s shares.

 The firm employs a massive team of advisors who are spread throughout its various branches.
 Many of these advisors have earned professional certifications, such as chartered financial analyst (CFA) or chartered alternative investment analyst (CAIA).

 Wellington Management Company Client Types and Minimum Account Sizes

 Wellington Management Company has over a thousand clients, of which pooled investment vehicles take up the largest share, followed closely by pension plans and insurance companies.
 The remaining clients are a mix of high-net-worth individuals, banking institutions, investment companies, charitable organizations, government entities, investment advisors, sovereign wealth funds and businesses.